CompKat/FortuneHunters/README.md

 ### Other Points
 * The weather searcher under "Keep Busy" features an autocomplete for your search.
 * Dark mode is implemented and saves in localStorage.

+### Extra Features
+* Audio button to play a track on repeat.
+* Bonus time every 5 minutes, where earnings are doubled for one minute.